Undeterred by recall, Fonterra seen pushing on with own-brand China plan

 “At the margin, it will have been a bit of a distraction and there’s potential for some delay in terms of some initiatives,” said Arie Dekker, strategist at Deutsche Bank in Auckland.
 “But initiatives like the UHT plant and expanding food services in China, they’re not going to be pushed back significantly because of the botulism issue.”

-Fonterra, which controls nearly a third of the world dairy trade and generates around 7 percent of New Zealand’s GDP, cut its forecast in July after a drought this year sapped milk production.
+Fonterra, which controls nearly a third of the world dairy trade and generates around 7 percent of New Zealand’s GDP, is expected to say its earnings before interest and tax dipped to NZ$1.01 billion ($845.47 million) in the year to July from NZ$1.028 billion a year earlier.

 Fonterra was among the foreign dairy manufacturers fined last month for fixing the price of infant milk formula - which is highly prized among Chinese who don’t trust locally made formula after a series of food safety scandals.